The 12 Jungian Character Archetypes, Pt. 1

 Lovers are characters who seek intimate, romantic relationships, but can also find meaning in building other kinds of close connections with people, or helping others to do the same.

-Alternate names: partner, matchmaker, maker of introductions, courtier.
+Alternate names: partner, matchmaker, panderer, agent, courtier.

 Positive qualities: passionate, loves beauty.